Datamwin/Cohort-Analysis-and-Customer-Segmentation-Project/README.md

 # Cohort-Analysis-and-Customer-Segmentation-Project

-This project aims at calculating customer retention rate through cohort analysis and segmenting customers for an online retail company.
+This project aims at calculating the customer retention rate through cohort analysis and segmenting customers for an online retail company.
-Customers are segmented using an unsupervised machine learning algorithm.
+Customers are segmented using an unsupervised machine-learning algorithm.
 The segmentation is based on three metrics - Recency, Frequency and Monetary.
-Recommendation are made based on findings from anyzing the segments(clusters)
+Recommendations are made based on findings from analyzing the segments(clusters)

 ## The project stages are as follows: